 This information should be communicated to employees as part of the OSHA required annual Hazard Communication Training (29CFR1910.1200).

-Monitoring of potential isocyanates exposure to workers should be performed by an Industrial Hygienist and samples analyzed by an AIHA Certified Laboratory.
+Monitoring of potential isocyanates exposure to workers should be performed by an Industrial Hygienist and samples analyzed by an AIHA Accredited Laboratory.